Understanding The Difference: Rapeseed Oil VS. Cold-Pressed Rapeseed Oil

 Taste

 If you’re making food with an oil you need to like the taste of it.
-While health and nutritional benefits are important to consider, taste is preference that is personal to you.
+While health and nutritional benefits are important to consider, taste is a preference that is personal to you.
 Cold pressed rapeseed oil has a naturally subtle and mellow flavour which doesn’t overpower other ingredients.

-How to cold-press oil
+How we cold-press oil

 The process of cold- pressing oil is actually incredibly simple.
 The process of no process if you will!
 Our rapeseed presses are like large screws which cold press the seeds by squeezing the oil gently from them.
 The seed is added to the press and the oil is crushed/pressed out of the seeds.
 No heat or chemicals are applied.
 It is an entirely mechanical process.
 Our award-winning oil is then filtered to one micron and sent down our bottling line where we bottle it ready to hit the shelves and your kitchen.